Introduction

 plnr is a framework for planning and executing analyses

-arguments or running multiple different functions on your data.
+different functions applied to your data.

 | Object | Description |